arangodb/docs/3.11/graphs.md

 of an **edge collection** (so edges can be used as vertices).

 Which collections are used within a named graph is defined via **edge definitions**.
+They describe which edge collections connect which vertex collections.
 A named graph can contain more than one edge definition, at least one is needed.
 Graphs allow you to structure your models in line with your domain and group them logically in collections and giving you the power to query them in the same